ovh/docs/pages/cloud/private-cloud/nsx-01-first-steps/guide.en-gb.md

 * The virtual public IP address **HA VIP**.
 * The VLAN number used on your public network in your vSphere cluster.

-Connections through VLANs on the **ovh-T0-gw** gateway do not appear in the NSX-T network topology, even if it exists.
+Connections through VLANs on the **ovh-T0-gw** gateway do not appear in the NSX network topology, even if it exists.

 ![02 Display network topology 04](images/02-display-network-topology04.png){.thumbnail}